-Individuals who eliminate drug or alcohol intake often feel the effects of withdrawal, a set of signs and symptoms that can be physically and psychologically painful.
+Individuals who eliminate addictive substances from their lives often feel the effects of drug and alcohol withdrawal symptoms.
+These signs and symptoms can be physically and psychologically painful.
 With unyielding dedication and assistance, these symptoms can be overcome.

 Cutting a routine from your schedule means an adjustment must be made.
 The body works the same way.
 If you regularly use drugs or alcohol, your body needs to learn to work without the substance, spurring a distressing series of experiences, or withdrawal symptoms.

-Withdrawal symptoms, the various physical and psychological effects of detoxification, can occur after reducing or ceasing drugs or alcohol.
+Withdrawal symptoms are the various physical and psychological effects of detoxification.
+These can occur after reducing or ceasing drugs or alcohol.

 The condition strikes those who use a substance regularly and suddenly stop.
 When there is a break in routine, your brain reacts with a surge of adrenaline and cravings.
 This, in turn, creates symptoms related to the drug.